cutright/DVH-Analytics-Bokeh/install_notes.md

 Obviously, data intended for an application like this may be sensitive and require HIPPA compliance.
 The end user is entirely liable for settings up an appropriately secure environment.
-Bokeh provides some help [here](https://bokeh.pydata.org/en/latest/docs/user_guide/server.html#basic-reverse-proxy-setup) with reguards to a reverse proxy, so that HTTPS may be implemented.
+Bokeh provides some help [here](https://bokeh.pydata.org/en/latest/docs/user_guide/server.html#basic-reverse-proxy-setup) with regards to a reverse proxy, so that HTTPS may be implemented.

 DVH Analytics does provide a loose framework for authentication.
-There is a parameter 'auth_user_req' located in preferences/options.txt; by default this is set to False.
+There is a parameter 'auth_user_req' located in options.py; by default this is set to False.
 If set to True, user name and password fields will be provided to the user when accessing any of the Bokeh servers in this app.
 These credentials will be passed to the check_credentials function in auth.py.
 By default, this function simply returns True.
 The end user must supply their own code for authentication.
 An example code using python-ldap is provided in auth.py, but requires some editing for each end user's